Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

 \begin{thm} Let $d \geqslant 17$.
 There exists a Zariski-open subset $U \subset \mathbb{P}^{N_d^3}$ in the parameter space of degree-$d$ surfaces in $\mathbb{P}^3$ with the following property: for each $a \in U$, there exists a proper subvariety $S_a$ in the first level $X_{a,1}$ of the Demailly--Semple tower for the surface $X_a\subset \mathbb{P}^3$ such that: \begin{enumerate} \item The family $\{ S_a \}_{a \in U}$ depends algebraically on the parameter $a \in U$; \item For every entire curve $f \colon \mathbb{C} \to X_a$, its lift $f_{[1]} \colon \mathbb{C} \to X_{a,1}$ satisfies $f_{[1]}(\mathbb{C}) \subset S_a$. \end{enumerate} \end{thm}

-The formulation of Theorem~\ref{thm:GGL-bound} is intricate, as our ultimate goal is to establish the Kobayashi hyperbolicity of a generic degree-$d$ surface in $\mathbb{P}^3$ for $d \geqslant 17$ (see Question~\ref{ques:generic-absence}).
-Achieving this would require additional tools from the theory of holomorphic foliations, which lie beyond the scope of the present paper.
-Nonetheless, the theorem above may serve as a first step in this direction.
+The formulation of Theorem~\ref{thm:GGL-bound} is intricate, as our ultimate goal is to establish the Kobayashi hyperbolicity of a {\em generic} degree-$d$ surface in $\mathbb{P}^3$ for $d \geqslant 17$ (see Question~\ref{ques:generic-absence} and Remark~\ref{rem 7.5}).
+Achieving this requires additional efforts by means of holomorphic foliation theory (see Remark~\ref{rem 7.4}), which lie beyond the scope of the present paper.
+Nonetheless, the theorem above can serve as a first step in this direction.

 The case $d \geqslant 18$ was essentially established by Păun~\cite{mihaipaun2008} (earlier, Demailly--El Goul~\cite{Demailly-Elgoul2000} obtained a similar conclusion for $d \geqslant 21$).
 Their results, together with our application of the Grauert's direct image theorem (an idea suggested to us by Siu, see Section~\ref{subsection: 5.2}), already yield Theorem~\ref{thm:GGL-bound} for $d \geqslant 18$.
 Consequently, we will focus on the remaining cases $d = 17$.
 The proof of Theorem~\ref{thm:GGL-bound} for $d = 17$ will be presented in Sections~\ref{subsection: 5.2} and~\ref{subsection: 5.3}.